 The Deloitte ALP programme is uncomfortable, hard, provocative and prickly.
 Yet time and time again, our leaders want more and more of this.
 In 2019, we will be running our 6th intake of ALP.
 Chris, your ALP programme is (literally) life-changing.
 It challenges our leaders to the core.
 They are confronted with themselves, their fears, their aspirations and their courage.
 Compelling, compassionate and challenging.
 You do brave work Chris, and we need more of this leadership development for our communities and country.
 Sofia Puente, November 2018.

 This programme emerged from a 2013 request from Sofia Puente, Head of Leadership Development at Deloitte, who asked me to design a flagship Advanced Leadership Programme (ALP) for senior partners and executives at Deloitte.
 In 2019, there are plans for me to work with the 6th intake of this Deloitte programme.
-Since I started with Deloitte, I have run similar programmes for Massmart EDP, MMI(Africa and Asia) and Groote Schuur Hospital Executive.
+Since I started with Deloitte, I have run similar programmes for Massmart EDP, MMI(Africa and Asia) and Groote Schuur Hospital Executive (Dr Bhavna Patel had this to say about the GSH programme)

 The basic premise of the programme is that senior leaders have been enculturated into a management leadership model where individual work and thought is rewarded.
 The challenge of new thinking and exploring innovative collegial creativity does not thrive in this individualist environment.
 The challenge of working in complexity means the development of extra skills and awarenesses which need to be understood and then practiced.